GlobalRadio/pytest-appium/README.md

 ```

-Omit the `name=''` to allow the mixin to augment all platforms.
+Omit the `name='platform'` argument to allow the mixin to augment all platforms.

 Note: `dir(appium_extended)` will *NOT* reveal your additional mixin methods.
 They are invisible.
 (This could be improved in a future version)